abhizzzeeet/AmazonCloneProject/README.md

 Frontend: Built using ReactJS for a dynamic and responsive user interface.

+Backend:

-Backend: Developed with NodeJS and ExpressJS to handle business logic and API endpoints.
+    Developed with NodeJS and ExpressJS to handle business logic and API endpoints.

+    Built in microserices archotectur containing 3 micro services :

+    users-service, inventory-service, orders-service

 Testing: All API endpoints are tested using Jest to ensure robustness and reliability.